 Harold Anson Gunner

-He was killed in action when an enemy shell landed near his gun position on the 7 October 1916 during the Battles of Transloy Ridges, near Ginchy.
+He was killed in action when an enemy shell landed near his gun position killing another two and wounding a fourth, on October, 7th, 1916 during the Battles of Transloy Ridges, near Ginchy.
 He is buried at the Guards’ Cemetery, Lesboeufs, Somme.

 George was born in 1890 to Thomas and Eliza Harris (Nee Jenkin) of the village, South Petherwin.